-13 Car Dealership Tricks You’ll Wish You Knew Sooner
+13 Car Dealer Tricks You’ll Wish You Knew Sooner

-Here are some expert tactics to give you a leg up on fast-talking wheeler-dealers, so you can leave the car dealership with the ride of your dreams and some money in your pocket.
+Get a leg up on fast-talking wheeler-dealers, so you can leave the new car lot with the ride of your dreams and some money in your pocket.

 Start with emails and phone calls

 “Email several dealers to ask for their best price for new and used cars.
 If they say you need to come in, tell them you will—only if they give you a great price in writing.
 Even if you think you’ve found ‘the one,’ you can save money by comparing the price for similar vehicles offered by other dealers.
 If a dealership doesn’t respond, take your business elsewhere.”—Sonia Steinway, President, Outside Financial

 “Dealers like to move money around to confuse car buyers about how much they are really getting in the deal.
 If you mention you want to trade in a car up front, you are opening the door to a shell game.
 The salesperson will focus on what you want to get for your trade and may artificially inflate the ‘trade allowance’ to get you to say yes.
 This leaves no room to negotiate on the price of the new car.
 Furthermore, the salesperson may ask to appraise your trade, taking your keys and literally holding your car hostage until you agree to a deal.”—LeeAnn Shattuck, The Car Chick

 Find out the trick that will get you a better price on your trade-in.